cryptomator/docs/docs/android/vault-management.md

 ![How remove a vault with Android](../img/android/remove-vault-0-start.png){:style="width: 346px"} ![How to remove a vault with Android](../img/android/remove-vault-1-select-remove-vault.png){:style="width: 346px"}

-Confirme the deletion process using the `Delete` button.
+Confirm the deletion process using the `Delete` button.

 ![How remove a vault with Android](../img/android/remove-vault-2-confirmation.png){:style="width: 346px"} ![How to remove a vault with Android](../img/android/remove-vault-3-finish.png){:style="width: 346px"}